Quick Start

 Handling a response

-Responses are harder to handler, that’s why there is no helper to do that.
-Many integrations requires you to create “body interceptors” or other kind of functions.
+Responses are harder to handle, that’s why there is no helper to do that.
+Many integrations require you to create “body interceptors” or other kinds of functions.

 Handling logging